mntsx/thoad/README.md

 ## Future Plans

 - **Extend Backward Functionality**
-  Enhance backprop capabilities to improve operator integration and support a broad subset of the most commonly used PyTorch operators.
+  Develop further backprop capabilities to improve PyTorch integration supporting a broad subset of the most commonly used operators.

 - **Advanced Optimization Framework**
   Build an optimization module inspired by the design of `torch.optim`, with full support for higher-order gradients and flexible optimizer composition.